factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/projection-selection.md

 - **Scalability**: by default, a Snapshot Projection stores its cached state in the FactCast server (aka the Event Store).
 This can create bottlenecks, or impact the performance of the Event Store, whenever the workload increases.
-  It can be optimized, depending on the use case, by hooking into the snapshot lifecycle, and changing the way it is accessed, serialized, stored, and retained.
+  It can be optimized, depending on the use case, by hooking into the snapshot lifecycle and changing the way it is accessed, serialized, stored, and retained.
 Alternatively, the _factcast-snapshotcache-redisson_ module can be used, to easily store the snapshots in a Redis cluster (see Best Practices and Tips section below).